 Help our community and the world

 - Participate in Midnight RunWe regularly have groups of adults and youth distribute clothing and food to the homeless in New York City.
-Watch for opportunities to contribute food, items, or time on our website and in newsletters.
+Watch the bulletin, newsletter, or website home page for opportunities to contribute food, items, or time on our website and in newsletters.

 Help support our church and our members